Gourav-raj/ISTE-task3/README.md

 2. **About languages used**-
   * > HTML-for basic structure
-  * > CSS-for styling and for making the website responsive using @media commands
+  * > CSS-for styling and for making the website responsive using @media commands .the photos are also links to another website
   * > JAVASCRIPT-
            1.Search box- onclicking on the search icon a search input bar shifts its postion which make it visible.
           2.Menu icon- on decreasing the width of the window this menu icon appers and on clicking it displays a veticle nav bar.